maximebf/budgettracker/README.md

     $ budgettracker analyze_savings

-**TIP**: click on the balance at the top of the web interface to see status of budget goals
+**TIP**: click on the year at the top of the web interface to see status of budget goals

 ### Safe to spend amount